odoo/documentation/content/developer/tutorials/getting_started/07_basicviews.rst

 Search views are slightly different from the list and form views since they don't display *content*.
-Although they apply to a specific model, they are used to filter other views' content (generally aggregated views such as :ref:`reference/view_architecture/list`).
+Although they apply to a specific model, they are used to filter other views content (generally aggregated views such as :ref:`reference/view_architecture/list`).
 Beyond the difference in use case, they are defined the same way.